Docutils has a large user base and is used in production at several

 months previously.

-By these rules, Docutils developers can announce, in release 5.1, for
+By these rules, the technical committee can announce, in 5.1,

-example, its plans to make a backward-incompatible change in release 6.0.
+for example, plans to make a backward-incompatible change in 6.0.

 Then, in 6.0, if it’s been at least six months since 5.1 was